Matthew-Leighty/sw-react-ts/README.md

 # Welcome to my image gallery!

-This is a take home test that I think is a good code sample.
+This is a take home test that I think is a good front end code sample.
 The prompt was to create a front end image gallery that could view, upload, and delete images.

 ## General Info